DominicLuidold/WS22-AutonomousSystems-III/README.md

 ###### Purpose

 The `pathfinder` node provides both path planning and path length information for the planned paths.
-The `pathfinder` node uses custom `GimmePath` and `GimmePathLength` service messages to communicate with the `scheduler_server` and `inspector` nodes respectively.
-The node uses the path planning algorithm provided by the `move_base` package (*deprecated*) and calculates the total length of the planned path, which can be used for further analysis and decision making by the `scheduler_server` and `inspector` nodes.
+The `pathfinder` node uses custom `GimmePath` and `GimmePathLength` service messages to communicate with the `scheduler_server`.
+The node should have initially used the the path planning service provided by the `move_base` package (*deprecated*) and calculate the total length of the planned path, which can be used for further analysis and decision making by the `scheduler_server` and `inspector` nodes.
+Because of a different implementation für driving towards a goal, where `move_base` is already used, it was not possible to use the `/move_base/get_plan` service.
+The solution was to move to a more simple implementation using the euklidean distance.
+Additionally, the planning for the path itself was not necessary, as the MoveBaseRunner does not need it.
+Still, the implementation would be there, if changes in the architecture would need them.

 ###### Functional Principle

-The `pathfinder` node acts as to ROS service servers
+The `pathfinder` node acts as to ROS service servers for
 * providing path planning as `provide_path_service` (*deprecated*)
 * providing path length calculation as `provide_path_length_service`

-For detailed information regarding actual path planningn, please refer to the individual runner implementation descriptions available in chapter [*`inspector` package - Functional Principle*](#functional-principle-2).
+For detailed information regarding actual path planning, look into the individual runner implementation descriptions available in chapter [*`inspector` package - Functional Principle*](#functional-principle-2).
 For further details regarding the path length planning, refer to the section below.

 <details>
 <summary>Path Length Calculation</summary>